tailhq/DynaML/docs/core/core_ann_new.md

+!!! warning
+		This API is deprecated since v1.5.2, users are advised to use the new [Tensorflow API](/core/core_dynaml_tf.md).

 !!! summary
     In v1.4.2, the neural stack API was introduced.
 It defines some primitives for modular construction of neural networks.
 The main idioms will be computational layers & stacks.